AbedAdounkpe/PowerBI-Application/README.md

 Showcasing a fully functional Power BI sheet to monitor a KPI.
+(In french)